- Flood Control

 - A levee extension system (Cadillac Heights and Lamar Street levees)

-- The combination of the Lower Chain of Wetlands (already complete) and the Upper Chain of Wetlands (currently under design) with upper and lower swales, separated at Interstate Highway (IH) 45.
+- The combination of the Lower Chain of Wetlands (already complete) and the Upper Chain of Wetlands (currently under construction) with upper and lower swales, separated at Interstate Highway (IH) 45.

 - Grasslands and woodland areas